Ishank-jn/NiChE-DB/README.md

 # NiChE (Nifty Cached Elements)
 # Still under works

-NiChE is an ACID-compliant persistent embedded key-value store based on LevelDB, with support for basic networking capabilities.
+NiChE is an ACID-compliant persistent embedded key-value store based on RocksDB, with support for basic networking capabilities.

 ## Features